sakhi-4096/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

  * Where size is the size of the triangle
  * If size is 0 or less, the function should print only a new line
  * Use the character # to print the triangle

+11 - Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
+ * You are allowed to use the standard library

+12 - Write a function that prints an integer.
+ * Prototype: void print_number(int n);
+ * You can only use _putchar function to print
+ * You are not allowed to use long
+ * You are not allowed to use arrays or pointers
+ * You are not allowed to hard-code special values

+__

+### Author ###
+* Sakhile Ndlazi